Consultant Children's Speech and Language Therapist

 Caroline Murphy will contact you in writing to remind you that payment is overdue.

-If an invoice is not paid within the date stated on the invoice, you will receive written notice that therapy is suspended pending payment in full.
+If an invoice is not paid within the date stated on the invoice, you will receive written notice that the planned appointments will be suspended until payment is made in full.

-If payment is not received in full within 7 days of therapy being suspended, Caroline Murphy reserves the right to refer the matter to a solicitor and to commence legal action.
+If payment is not received in full within 7 days of planned sessions being suspended, Caroline Murphy reserves the right to discharge your child and end the referral.

 At no point will clients be allowed to take their payments into arrears.